manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/03-scene-class.md

 public virtual void Draw(SpriteBatch spriteBatch) { }
 ```

-This will take in the same `SpriteBatch` instance that we can use to rendering visual assets to the screen.
+This will take in the same `SpriteBatch` instance that was used in `BeforeDraw(SpriteBatch, Color)` so we can use it to render visual assets to the screen.

 ### AfterDraw(SpritBatch)
 Finally, we have `AfterDraw(SpriteBatch)`, which will be called immediately after `Draw(SpriteBatch)` is called.